apenwarr/redo/README.md

 information.

+# What are the three parameters ($1, $2, $3) to a .do file?

+$1 is the name of the target, with the extension removed, if any.

+$2 is the extension of the target, including the leading dot.

+$3 is the name of a temporary file that will be renamed to the target filename atomically if your .do file returns a zero (success) exit code.

+In a file called `chicken.a.b.c.do` that builds a file called `chicken.a.b.c`, $1 is `chicken.a.b.c`, $2 is blank, and $2 is a temporary name like `chicken.a.b.c.tmp`.
+You might have expected
+$1 to be just `chicken`, but that's not possible, because redo doesn't know which portion of the filename is the "extension."
+Is it `.c`, `.b.c`, or `.a.b.c`?

+.do files starting with `default.` are special; they can build any target ending with the given extension.
+So let's say we have a file named `default.c.do` building a file called `chicken.a.b.c`. $1 is `chicken.a.b`, $2 is `.c`, and $3 is a temporary name like `chicken.a.b.c.tmp`.

+You should use $1 and $2 only in constructing input filenames and dependencies; never modify the file named by
+$1 in your script.
+Only ever write to the file named by
+$3.
+That way redo can guarantee proper dependency management and atomicity.

+For example, you could compile a .c file into a .o file like this, from a script named `default.o.do`:

+	gcc -o $3 -c $1.c

+Note that $2, the .o extension, is rarely useful.

+FIXME: djb's design documentation doesn't clearly describe
+$1 and $2, although it's clear that $3 is the output filename.
+We may have guessed $1 and $2, particularly $2, incorrectly, so we might have to change their meanings later.

+# What happens to the stdin/stdout/stderr in a redo file?

+As with make, stdin is not redirected.
+You're probably better off not using it, though, because especially with parallel builds, it might not do anything useful.

+As with make, stderr is also not redirected.
+You can use it to print status messages as your build proceeds.

+Redo treats stdout specially: it redirects it to point at
+$3 (see previous question).
+That is, if your .do file writes to stdout, then the data it writes ends up in the output file.
+Thus, a really simple `chicken.do` file that contains only this:

+    echo hello world

+will correctly, and atomically, generate an output file named `chicken` only if the echo command succeeds.

 # Can a *.do file itself be generated as part of the build process?

 Not currently.
 There's nothing fundamentally preventing us from allowing